GIS Day

-GIS Day is an annual event celebrating the technology of geographic information systems (GIS), and which first took place in 1999.
+GIS Day is an annual event celebrating geographic information systems (GIS) based technologies on the third Wednesday of November.
+The event first took place in 1999.
 It was initiated by spatial analytics software provider Esri.
 Esri president and co-founder Jack Dangermond credits Ralph Nader with being the person who inspired the creation of GIS Day.
 He considered the event a good initiative for people to learn about geography and the many uses of GIS.
 He wanted GIS Day to be a grassroots effort and open to everyone to participate.

-Today, the event provides an international forum for users of GIS technology from all companies to demonstrate real-world applications that are making a difference in society.
+Today, the event provides an international forum for users of GIS technology from across the GIS industry to demonstrate real-world applications that are making a difference in society.
+Originally the Canada Geographic Information System developed in the 1960s by Roger Tomlinson, it is now used worldwide.

 Original sponsors of GIS Day included the following organizations: